anderson-aristotle/jquery-ajax-token-auth/README.md

 | PATCH  | `/change-password`     | `passwords` containing `old` and `new` (requires Authorization header)        |
 | DELETE | `/sign-out`            | None (requires Authorization header)                                          |

+## Important Security Note

+The APIs we work with in WDI are built for educational purposes only, and therefore are **not secure** enough to protect sensitive, real world data.
+What this means is that you must **never** use a real email or password when signing up for these accounts.
+It would not be difficult for someone with bad intentions to decrypt your password, and if you've used that password same for real life accounts (email, etc) they could gain access.

 ## CURL Gotchas

 We'll be using a lot of curl scripts as we send requests to our API, so it's